NikhilM98/facebook_add_tab/README.md

 > The second part of the work involded actually displaying different add_tab pages on different facebook pages.

-> User has to click on a button to launch the app (view the page) within the Added Tab.
-Different content is displayed on the pages using the page_id from the page itself and the database.
+> Different content is displayed on the pages using the page_id from the page itself and the database.

     First Part: AddNewTab.php: